arnaud4d/documentation/docs/ViewPro/vpLanguageRef.md

 <!-- END REF -->

 #### Description

+The `VP NEW DOCUMENT` command <!-- REF _command_.VP_NEW_DOCUMENT.Summary -->loads and display a new, default document in the 4D View Pro form area object *vpAreaName*<!-- END REF -->.
+The new empty document replaces any data already inserted in the area.

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.